Tablerase/42_Projects/Projects/Inception/docker.md

 🔗 [PID 1 - Why do you need an init process inside your Docker container (PID 1)](https://daveiscoding.hashnode.dev/why-do-you-need-an-init-process-inside-your-docker-container-pid-1)

 🔗 [PID 1 - Docker processes container](https://cloud.theodo.com/en/blog/docker-processes-container)

+The PID 1 process is the first process that runs in a container.
+It is responsible for reaping zombie processes, handling signals, and starting and stopping processes in the container.
+If the PID 1 process exits, the container will stop.

+When you run a container, Docker runs the command you specify as the PID 1 process.
+If you don't specify a command, Docker will use the default command specified in the Dockerfile.

+# Docker Compose

+## What is Docker Compose?

+Docker Compose is a tool for defining and running multi-container Docker applications.

+Compose simplifies the control of your entire application stack, making it easy to manage **services**, **networks**, and **volumes** in a single, comprehensible YAML configuration file.
+Then, with a single command, you create and start all the services from your configuration file.

+Compose is great for development, testing, and staging environments, as well as CI workflows.